Deep level Deligne--Lusztig representations of Coxeter type: Abstract

 \section{Abstract}

-In this article we prove orthogonality relations for deep level Deligne--Lusztig varieties of Coxeter type, attached to a reductive group over a local non-archimedean field, which splits over an unramified extension.
-This extends results of \cite{DI}, where the quasi-split case was handled.
-This allows to construct new irreducible representations of parahoric subgroups of $p$-adic groups.
+In this article we study the cohomology of deep level Deligne--Lusztig varieties of Coxeter type, attached to a reductive group over a local non-archimedean field, which splits over an unramified extension.
+This allows to construct some new irreducible representations of parahoric subgroups of $p$-adic groups.
+Moreover, in the quasi-split case we prove that these compactly induce to finite direct sums of irreducible supercuspidal representations of the $p$-adic group.
+This extends previous results of \cite{DI}, \cite{CI_loopGLn}.